ula1111111111/ula1111111111.github.io/etfsvsequallyweighted.md

 <div id="analysisText" style="margin-top: 20px; padding: 15px; background-color: #f8f9fa; border-left: 4px solid #007bff; border-radius: 4px;">
   <strong>Key Observation (2005-2020):</strong><br>
-  Over this long 15-year period, the equally-weighted portfolio shows solid performance.
-However, it is crucial to note that <strong>due to the length of this period, there is a possible influence of Survivorship Bias</strong>.
-Companies that went bankrupt before 2020 are excluded from the data, which may artificially inflate the apparent performance of small-cap stocks in the EW portfolio.
+  Over this 15-year period, the equally-weighted portfolio (EW) demonstrates the power of "Market Breadth".
+While the ETF (ONEQ) is driven by a handful of giants, the EW benefits from the explosive growth of mid-caps during recovery phases (2009-2013), building a lead that allows it to withstand the late dominance of Big Tech. <em>Note: Due to the long duration, these results might be partially influenced by Survivorship Bias.</em>
 </div>

 <script>